backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/EBS SOA.md

 ## Volume Resizing
 - We can **only increase** an EBS volume's **size** or **IOPS**.
 	- We can also change the volume type like from gp2 to gp3.
-- After resizing an EBS volume, we need to repartition your drive.
+- After resizing an EBS volume, **we need to repartition your drive**.
 - After increasing the size, it's *possible for the volume to be in the  "optimisation" phase for a long time*.
 The volume is still usable.
 	- There are 3 stages: *modifying, optimising, completed*.